rdkcentral/rdk-halif-closed_captions/docs/pages/halSpec.md

 1. Register callbacks using  `hal_cc_Register`.
 2. Start cc data decoding using `media_closeCaptionStart()`.
 The interface will continuously deliver cc data to caller in real time via callback `ccDataCallback()`.
 4. When the cc data  no longer needed, stop caption decoding using `media_closeCaptionStop()`.
 This will stop the `HAL` callbacks.
-5. Start and stop of decoding is notified to the caller using `ccDecodeCallback()`.
+5. Start and stop of decoding is notified to the caller using `ccDecodeCallBack()`.

 ### Diagrams